Advanced Configuration

 Endpoint Network Configuration

 When an OpenStack cloud is deployed, the REST API of each service is presented as a series of endpoints.
-These endpoints are the admin URL, the internal URL, and the external URL.
+These endpoints are the internal URL, and the external URL.

 For the combined option, set the two variables below, while allowing the other two to accept their default values.
 In this configuration all REST API requests, internal and external, will flow over the same network.